Academic Policy 1405.11

 performance, teaching, or service depending upon the nature of the appointment and

 criteria for promotion within the unit.
+External review letters are not required for

 - A minimum of three letters from impartial outside reviewers at peer or aspirant institutions